Virginia Foxx: Privacy rights

-Texas v.
-Pennsylvania

-In December 2020, Foxx was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Donald Trump.

-2021 Electoral College vote certification

-On January 6, 2021, Foxx was one of 147 Republican lawmakers who objected to the certification of electoral votes from the 2020 presidential election.

-Marijuana Opportunity Reinvestment & Expungement Act (MORE) conflict of interest
+Marijuana

-In December 2020, Foxx voted against the Marijuana Opportunity Reinvestment & Expungement Act (MORE).
-According to financial disclosure reports, she made at least six investments in Altria, one of the world's largest tobacco companies and a leader in the burgeoning U.S. cannabis industry, since September 2020.
+In December 2020, Foxx voted against the Marijuana Opportunity Reinvestment and Expungement Act (MORE), which aimed to remove marijuana from the Controlled Substances Act.
+According to financial disclosure reports, she has made at least six investments in Altria, one of the world's largest tobacco companies and a leader in the burgeoning U.S. cannabis industry, since September 2020.
 In all, records show she has purchased somewhere between $79,000 and $210,000 in Altria stock.

+Personal life

+Foxx is Catholic.
+Her former son-in-law, Mustafa Özdemir, is a Turkish businessman.